 - Increase sales.

-The buyer person is a portrait of our ideal client, which helps to focus your product and service offer and guide all the segmentation of the brand.
-Sometimes it may be necessary to define more than one profile, if you have product lines for different types of users.
+The buyer person is a portrait of your ideal client, which helps focus your product/service and guide all the segmentation of the brand.
+Sometimes it may be necessary to define more than one profile if you have product lines for different types of people.

 A buyer person must include:

-- Demographic information: age, gender, occupation, income level, place of residence ...
+- Demographic information like age, gender, occupation, income level, place of residence, etc.

 - The user's online and work behavior.

-- What their aspirations and needs in relation to the brand.
+- Their aspirations and needs in relation to your brand.

 4. Content Plan

-A good plan should outline what kind of content you are going to create and how you are going to distribute it among your target.
-You can define different formats and create a content calendar that helps in planning.
+A good plan should outline what kind of content you are going to create and how you are going to distribute it among your target audience.
+You can define different formats and create a content calendar that helps with planning.

-When it comes to creating the content, my recommendation is that you align it to both the buyer persona you just defined and the different phases of consideration.
+When it comes to creating the content, align it to both the buyer persona you just defined and the different phases of consideration.
 The more the user has advanced in the conversion funnel, the more specific and focused the content should be.

 - The relevance of the keyword for your brand.